pymoso/PyMOSO/README.md

 Wang, Honggang, et al. “Integer-Ordered Simulation Optimization Using R-SPLINE: Retrospective Search with Piecewise-Linear Interpolation and Neighborhood Enumeration.”
 ACM Transactions on Modeling and Computer Simulation (TOMACS), vol. 23, no. 3, 2013, pp. 1–24.

+### Install Python 3.6+
+This software requires Python 3.6 or higher.
+Python can be downloaded from `https://www.python.org/downloads/`.

 ### Install from PyPI
 `pip install pydovs`